gurusachin/fastmcp_http_server_client/README.md

 npx @modelcontextprotocol/inspector

 Note: while running inspector: copy the session id from the terminal output in the configuration input.
 Leave other things as it is.

+Note: While using MCP server - get your access token and paste it in the file
+Note: While using MCP client - paste your openAI- API key